A user-friendly service to help you discover outdoor rock climbs with ease.

 Market analysis

-It was important to establish an understanding of the rock climbing field and its current target demographic, so we need to take a look at the data on gyms catering to it.
-This is also because gyms keep records of members, check-ins, and waivers, none of which are required to climb at most outdoor climbing areas.
-My findings were:
+It was essential to understand the rock climbing industry and its current target demographic.
+To do this, we need to examine data from gyms that cater to climbers.
+This is particularly important because gyms maintain records of their members, check-ins, and waivers, which are often not required for outdoor climbing areas.
+My findings were as follows:

-The commercial climbing industry grew at a rate of 6.9% in 2016, 10% percent in 2017, and 11.8% in 2018.
-This growth in popularity has inspired the opening of a number of indoor rock climbing gyms.
-Its recent surge in popularity is reflected in the decision to add the sport to the 2020 Olympics in Tokyo.
+The commercial climbing industry experienced significant growth in recent years, with rates of 6.9% in 2016, 10% in 2017, and 11.8% in 2018.
+This surge in popularity has led to the opening of numerous indoor rock climbing gyms.
+The decision to include the sport in the 2020 Tokyo Olympics further reflects its rising popularity.

-In past years around 40% of new gyms in the US have been bouldering-only or mostly bouldering-only.
-Bouldering-only gyms, with their smaller facilities, suit urban areas well.
+In recent years, about 40% of new gyms in the U.S. have been bouldering-only or primarily bouldering-focused.
+These bouldering gyms, with their smaller facilities, are well-suited for urban areas.

 Competitive analysis

-I began my research around what features current rock climbing services in the market offer and point out the strengths and weaknesses on each competitor.
+I began researching the features offered by current rock-climbing services on the market, highlighting the strengths and weaknesses of each competitor.
 My discoveries were:

-Some apps rely on users to upload their own content to keep the community engaged with new content on their homepage.
+Some apps depend on users to upload their own content to keep the community engaged with fresh material on their homepage.

 User interviews